juancastillo0/leto/leto_shelf/README.md

 Other types are also provided:

-- Json: raw JSON value
+- Json: a raw JSON value.
 - Timestamp: same as Date, but serialized as an UNIX timestamp.
-- Uri: Dart's Uri class
+- Uri: Dart's Uri class.
 - Time: // TODO:
 - Upload: a file upload.